Dez Bryant: 2007 season

-On September 1, Bryant made his collegiate debut against Georgia and had one reception for seven yards in the 35–14 loss.
-On September 22, against Texas Tech, he had five receptions for 51 receiving yards and his first collegiate receiving touchdown, a five-yard reception from Zac Robinson, in the 49–45 victory.
-On October 20 against Kansas State, he had three receptions for 37 receiving yards and two receiving touchdowns in the 41–39 victory.
-On November 10, against Kansas, he set a school record for receiving yards in a game by a freshman with 155 in the 43–28 loss.
-In the 2007 Insight Bowl, he recorded nine receptions for 117 receiving yards and two receiving touchdowns in a 49–33 win against the Indiana Hoosiers.
-As a freshman in 2007, he finished second on the team with 43 receptions for 622 receiving yards and six receiving touchdowns in 12 games.
+On September 1, Bryant made his collegiate debut against Georgia and had a seven-yard reception in the 35–14 loss.
+Three weeks later against Texas Tech, Bryant had five receptions for 51 yards and his first collegiate receiving touchdown on a five-yard reception from Zac Robinson in the 49–45 victory.
+On October 20 against Kansas State, Bryant had three receptions for 37 yards and two touchdowns in the narrow 41–39 victory.
+Three weeks later against Kansas, he set a school record for receiving yards in a game by a freshman with 155 in the 43–28 loss.
+In the 2007 Insight Bowl, Bryant recorded nine receptions for 117 yards and two touchdowns in a 49–33 victory over the Indiana Hoosiers.
+As a freshman in 2007, he finished second on the team with 43 receptions for 622 yards and six touchdowns in 12 games.

 2008 season

-On September 6, against Houston, he had nine receptions for 236 receiving yards and three receiving touchdowns to go along with a punt return touchdown in the 56–37 victory.
-On September 27, against Troy, he had six receptions for 118 yards and three receiving touchdowns in the 55–24 victory.
-In the next game, against Texas A&M, he had 106 receiving yards, three receiving touchdowns, and a punt return touchdown in the 56–28 victory.
-On October 18, against Baylor, he had 11 receptions for 212 receiving yards and two receiving touchdowns in the 34–6 victory.
-On November 1, against Iowa State, he had nine receptions for 171 yards and four receiving touchdowns in the 59–17 victory.
-On November 29, against Oklahoma, he had six receptions for 91 receiving yards and two receiving touchdowns in the 61–41 loss.
-On December 30, against Oregon in the 2008 Holiday Bowl, he had 13 receptions for 167 yards and a receiving touchdown in the 42–31 loss.
-He finished the 2008 season with 87 receptions for 1,480 receiving yards and 19 receiving touchdowns, including two punt returns for touchdowns.
+On September 6 against Houston, Bryant recorded nine receptions for 236 yards and three touchdowns to go along with a punt return touchdown in the 56–37 victory.
+For his game against Houston, he was named the Walter Camp Foundation's National Offensive Player of the Week.
+Three weeks later against Troy, he caught six passes for 118 yards and three touchdowns in the 55–24 victory.
+In the next game against Texas A&M, Bryant had 106 receiving yards, three receiving touchdowns, and a punt return touchdown during the 56–28 victory.
+On October 18 against Baylor, he recorded 11 receptions for 212 yards and two touchdowns in the 34–6 victory.
+Two weeks later against Iowa State, Bryant caught nine passes for 171 yards and four touchdowns in the 59–17 victory.
+On November 29 against Oklahoma, he had six receptions for 91 yards and two touchdowns in the 61–41 loss.
+On December 30 against Oregon in the 2008 Holiday Bowl, Bryant recorded 13 receptions for 167 yards and a touchdown in the 42–31 loss.
+He finished the 2008 season with 87 receptions for 1,480 yards and 19 touchdowns to go along with two punt return touchdowns.

 2009 season

 Bryant was ruled ineligible for the rest of the 2009 season on October 7 for violating an NCAA bylaw.
 He failed to fully disclose his interaction with Deion Sanders, a former NFL player, to the NCAA.
-He was considered the best wide receiver in 2009 and a possible Heisman Trophy contender before the suspension.
-In three games, he finished with 323 receiving yards, four receiving touchdowns, and a punt return touchdown.
+Bryant was considered the best wide receiver in 2009 and a possible Heisman Trophy contender before the suspension.
+In three games, he finished with 17 receptions for 323 yards and four touchdowns to go along with a punt return touchdown.